piermafrost/GEOCLIM5_sulf/README.md

 To not output a variable, write "#" in place of the output file name.
 You can also change the name of the output files, each variable can be placed in a separated file.

 The frequency at which outputs are written is specified in "config/cond_p20.dat".
-There are 3 frequencies: one for COMBINE and biodiversity output, one for geographic outputs (i.e., continental variables) and one for specific DynSoil outputs.
+There are 3 frequencies: one for COMBINE output, one for geographic outputs (i.e., continental variables) and one for specific DynSoil outputs.

-## Restart
+### Restart
 Restarts are created in the output directory.
 It is a good habit to move them to "restart/.../"

 The time for restart generation is specified in "config/cond_p20.dat".
 By default, this time is set to "-1.", which is interpreted as "when the run is complete".
 Note that the restarts are generated 1 time only.

-## Killing a run
+### Killing a run
 Sometimes one may want to end a run and create restart files precociously.
 For instance, if a run has reached the steady-state sooner than expected and one wants to launch "perturbation runs" from that steady-state.